irbuch/swagger2-to-postman/README.md

 * Optionally generates example body based on provided definitions.
 * Optionally generates tests to validate responses and associated payload of response.
 * Works as CLI or library.
+* Library works using native Promises or callback.

 ## CLI